Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_config/README.md

 # 1. Batch Related

+**General Information:** For anything commented out, the default values shown will be used.
+For the majority of the commented out settings, the default values will be sufficient.
+If you must investigate the options in more detail, please consult the manuals.

 ## 1.1 ds.conf

+<details><summary>Click here for all information regarding ds.conf</summary>

 This configuration file stores general configuration settings for datasets used in OpenFrame.

+More information about ds.conf can be found in the manual: OpenFrame_Base_Fix#3_Data Set Guide_v2.1.3_en.pdf

 ### 1.1.1 Dataset Directory